 All the Cliff Lecture rooms have modern presentation equipment in, which allows for a variety of lecturing styles depending on the lecturer and area of study!
 Students can access WiFi in all rooms, so getting access to the college VLE for study resources and lecture notes is simple.

-The Belben Library is well-stocked and resourced and run by our experienced Librarian, Pamela.
+The Belben Library is well-stocked and resourced and run by our experienced Librarian, Sarah.
 It is constantly updated with current journals, publications and other literary material, and is well coordinated with the programmes of study, to ensure students have access to all the necessary research materials for their coursework.
 For more information on the Belben library, please navigate to the library pages.

 In the last few years, while the college accommodation has been refurbished, we’ve also made sure the study areas aren’t neglected, and students can choose to work in several spaces in college as well as their accommodation.
 There are computer and printing facilities available, and Postgraduate, and Mission & Ministry students also have their own devoted spaces for study, with subject specific resources available for their use.